Kentucky & Indiana Motorcycle Accident and Injury Lawyer

 According to KRS 189.285, a moped has less than 50 cubic centimeters of cylinder capacity.
 Anything in excess of that is considered a motorcycle.

 I strongly recommend that you have more insurance than the minimums prescribed by KRS 304.39-110.
-Whatever you do, please don’t stop reading this book at this point.
+Whatever you do, please don’t stop reading at this point.
 Please read below to discover why the Kentucky or Indiana statutes put you at risk for becoming bankrupt from a motorcycle accident.

 The statute is KRS 304.39-040(3).
 If your insurance company sells motorcycle insurance within the Commonwealth of Kentucky, they are required to at least offer you the kind of insurance coverage we are talking about.